cristina-trofimov/WLW_soen343/README.md

 There are two main directories in the project, `backend` and `frontend`.
 They are both places in the `\root` directory of the project.

-The first two steps are for activating the venv for a clean environment. <br>
+⚠️The first two steps are for activating the venv for a clean environment. <br>
-These steps should be done in the `\root` directory of the project to ensure an isolated environment for the whole project.
+⚠️These steps should be done in the `\root` directory of the project to ensure an isolated environment for the whole project.

 1. Create a virtual environment :
 ```